soyuka/rxrest/README.md

 ## Technical concepts

-This library uses [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch) to perform HTTP requests.
+This library uses a [`fetch`-like](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch) library to perform HTTP requests.
+It has the same api as fetch but uses XMLHttpRequest so that requests have a cancellable ability!
 It also makes use of [`Proxy`](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Proxy) and implements an [`Iterator`](https://developer.mozilla.org/fr/docs/Web/JavaScript/Guide/iterateurs_et_generateurs) on `RxRestCollection`.

 Because it uses fetch, the RxRest library uses it's core concepts.
 It will add an `Object` compatibility layer to [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams) for query parameters and [Headers](https://developer.mozilla.org/en-US/docs/Web/API/Headers).
 It is also familiar with `Body`-like object, as `FormData`, `Response`, `Request` etc.

-Currently, the only dependency needed in a modern environment is `rxjs`.
+This script depends on `superagent` (for a easier XMLHttpRequest usage, compatible in both node and the browser) and `rxjs`.
 I wish to allow the use of other Reactive libraries in a near future.

-For nodejs, you can polyfill `fetch` by using `node-fetch`.

-On the browser, check out [`github/fetch`](https://github.com/github/fetch) or [`inexorabletash/polyfill`](https://github.com/inexorabletash/polyfill).

 ## API